dmkit/dmkit/README.md

 ### Hi there 👋
 ---
-**I'm Dan** - I started out as a fullstack engineer, and currently a backend engineer for the last 6 years.
+**I'm Dan** - I started out as a fullstack engineer, and currently a backend engineer for the past 6 years.

 :mag_right: I also push code snippets to [:octocat: Github gists](https://gist.github.com/dmkit).